Finding a Soulmate Relationship

 by Tara Springett

-I have been married for fourteen years and I can say with hand on heart that we have a true true soulmate relationship.
+I have been married for fourteen years and I can say with hand on heart that my husband and I have a true soulmate relationship.
 He is my best friend, we totally support each other and our relationship helps us both on a daily basis to grow into the best people we can be.

 But it has not always been easy for me and before I met my husband I had a string of highly dissatisfying relationships.
 Only after researching this topic for many years and eliminating in myself all the faulty attitudes that led to these problematic relationships have I been able to create this deeply satisfying relationship.